pdstools.prediction.Prediction¶

 - Return type:

-- summary_by_channel(custom_predictions: List[List] | None = None, *, start_date: datetime.datetime | None = None, end_date: datetime.datetime | None = None, window: int | datetime.timedelta | None = None, by_period: str | None = None, debug: bool = False) polars.LazyFrame ¶
+- summary_by_channel(custom_predictions: list[list] | None = None, *, start_date: datetime.datetime | None = None, end_date: datetime.datetime | None = None, window: int | datetime.timedelta | None = None, every: str | None = None, debug: bool = False) polars.LazyFrame¶

 Summarize prediction per channel